fastrgv/Asud/README.md

 	2) one or more houses are missing some digit.
 In either case, use the u-key to Undo the assertion; then assert a different candidate.

-* if KeyCell fails to find any more deletable digits, this represents an indeterminate state.
+* if KeyCell fails to find any more contradictions with deletable digits, this represents an indeterminate state.
 The process described here can be recursively repeated by choosing another cell with minimal candidates...

 Note that this app allows the last 8 assertions [pen-marks] to be undone.